 TO INSTALL TWRP RECOVERY ON YOUR SMARTPHONE USING TWRP RECOVERY METHOD

-We always recommended you, the following steps to install TWRP 3.3.0-0, on your Android device quickly.
+We always suggest you, read all steps carefully before to install TWRP 3.3.0-0, on your Android device quickly.
 If you would like to update from an existing TWRP Recovery.
 Make sure that, you have a stable build of TWRP running on your phone to target the update file.

 1. First of all, download the latest version of the TWRP 3.3.0-0 Recovery and transfer the file into the root of your internal memory.

-2. Now, you should boot your device using recovery mode, a lot of peoples do this by pressing the Power and Volume Down keys both at the same time).
+2. Now, boot your device using recovery mode, you can do this by pressing the Power and Volume Down keys both at the same time.

 3. Now, carefully to Install, and select Install Image from the below option.

-4. After that, you’ll see all images available on your Android device.
-Now, you know that your target recovery file should show up there.
+4. After that, you will see all the images available on your device, you know your target recovery file should show up there.

 5. Press on it, and swipe to confirm the flash.